marchoeppner/LaMeta/README.md

 ## Overview

-This pipeline takes metagenomic read data and assembles it to recover good quality microbial genomes, followed by annotation.
+This pipeline takes metagenomic (paired-end) short-read  as input, as generated by Illumina sequencing.
+From this data, the pipeline aims to assemble high-quality single genomes.

+1. All samples are separately quality controlled to remove Illumina library adaptors, low quality sequences and sequence ends, and possible host-genetic (human) and spike in contamination (PhiX).
+The cleaned reads are used for the subsequently following steps.
+2. For all samples a separate metagenomic assembly is performed using Spades in metagenomic mode.
+The sequences are then mapped back to the resulting scaffolds and binned using the MaxBin2 software.
+3. Additionally, a co-assembly with Megahit is performed.
+Using a groupfile it is possible to split samples into separate groups for this co-assembly.
+Again the resulting contigs are used as reference for backmapping, followed by two separate binning approaches using MaxBin2 and Metabat2, which for this approach now can also incorporate across-sample abundance differences for the binning procedure.
+4. The resulting bins from the single-sample and subgroup co-assembly approaches are finally dereplicated using the dRep package, to achieve the highest-possible quality of single-genome bins combined with low redundancy.
+5. All samples are again mapped to the final resulting bins to estimate bin abundance.

 ## Executing the pipeline

 To execute the pipeline with all default settings, do:

 `nextflow -c nextflow.config run main.nf --folder /path/to/folder`

 Please note: the output will be written where the pipeline is executed, NOT where the input files are located.

 ### Optional parameters